shanegibney/learningRuby/README.md

 This outputs 24, you have expected 6.
 So all we did was concatenated the numbers instead of adding them. num1 and num2 are being dealt with as strings.
 So we need to convert the strings into numbers.

-Convert to an integre using,
+Convert to an integer using,

 ```
 num1.to_i